How to setup Local Storage

 new AC\ListScreenRepository\Rules( 'all' )

 The next step is to create new rules for the container.
-We included two rule classes that can be used to include settings for a specific overview page or for a specific column set based on its ID.
+We included two rule classes that can be used to include settings for a specific list table based on the List Screen Key.
+Or for a specific column set based on the List Screen ID.

 The final step is to add the rules container to the newly created repository.
 See the example in the advanced setup on how this can be done.